Are you looking to start a podcast? Alas, you’re in the right place.

 It’s important to do this to be able to feature in the new and noteworthy and section which pushes out new podcasts.

 Now, if you have some graphic design experience then you can use Adobe Photoshop to create your design or if you know someone with such a skillset, ask them to help you with it.

 If you have none of the above, you can get designs done for cheap on websites like Fiverr.

 Make sure you choose freelancers with extensive portfolios and experience.

-By format I’m referring to the elements that contribute in constructing your podcast episodes.
+By format, I’m referring to the elements that contribute to constructing your podcast episodes.
 We can sum them up in 4 things:

 - Podcast structure